seaflow-uw/seaflow-web/content/instrument/_index.md

   </div>
   <div>
   <br>
     To address the challenges of studying marine phytoplankton in their natural environment, we developed the SeaFlow cytometer, an automated instrument that provides new ways to study phytoplankton population dynamics.
-Unlike traditional flow cytometers, SeaFlow enables <b>continuous, high-frequency sampling of surface waters</b>, capturing unprecedented spatial and temporal resolutions.
+Unlike traditional flow cytometers, SeaFlow enables continuous, high-frequency sampling of surface waters, capturing unprecedented spatial and temporal resolutions.
 This allows for a deeper exploration of phytoplankton interactions with their environment, from microscopic to ocean-basin-scales.
   </div>
 </div>